Random Climbing Stories

 In case younger generations have forgotten, Jim Whittaker was the first American to climb to the summit of Mount Everest (1 May, 1963).
 Thus, he was quite famous in the Seattle area.
 He was also the CEO of REI.

 There were two REI stores at the time; both were in Seattle and one was quite near where I was living.
 It was a busy evening at the store.
 I grabbed a cart and started cruising the aisles collecting equipment and non-perishable food.
-When the cashier totaled up my bill she informed me that the amount was less than my rebate and she could not complete the transaction because she could not give back cash for a rebate check.
+At checkout, the cashier totaled up my bill and informed me that the amount was less than my rebate and she could not complete the transaction because she could not give back cash for a rebate check.
 I had to load everything back into my cart and head back into the store.

 That is how I became one of the few persons (perhaps the only person) to get cash out of an REI rebate check before July.